Lowrance is a fishing electronics manufacturer, relatively new to trolling motors.

 It is a rather basic HDI transducer without side imaging, but the good news is you can easily upgrade it to this:

-The Lowrance Active Imaging 3-in-1 nosecone (Check Price) above includes SideScan.
+The Lowrance Active Imaging 3-in-1 nosecone (Check Price on Amazon) above includes SideScan.
 If you like to fish structure, you’ll see much more to the sides and the front.
 It is simple to install; just screw it onto the lower unit.

 Having said that, it would be great to have side imaging as standard on the Ghost.